haruosuz/mgsa/references/mgsa.taxonomy.md

 A new view of the tree of life
 Laura A Hug 1, Brett J Baker 2, Karthik Anantharaman 1, Christopher T Brown 3, Alexander J Probst 1, Cindy J Castelle 1, Cristina N Butterfield 1, Alex W Hernsdorf 3, Yuki Amano 4, Kotaro Ise 4, Yohey Suzuki 5, Natasha Dudek 6, David A Relman 7 8, Kari M Finstad 9, Ronald Amundson 9, Brian C Thomas 1, Jillian F Banfield 1 9 https://www.nature.com/articles/nmicrobiol201648

-Supplementary information
-Supplementary information
-Legends for Supplementary Figures 1 and 2, Table 1 and Datasets 1-4.
-(PDF 170 kb)

-Supplementary Figure 1
-Full rectangular view of the concatenated ribosomal protein tree presented in Figure 1, with major lineages colored as in the main text Figure 1.
-Organisms are named with all relevant taxonomic ranks.
-Bootstrap support values above 50 are displayed on the nodes.
-This concatenated ribosomal protein tree is available in newick format as Supplementary Dataset 2.
-(PDF 559 kb)

-Supplementary Figure 2
-Condensed maximum likelihood tree based on an alignment of SSU rRNA gene sequences.
-Major lineages are collapsed and labeled as in Figure 1, with well-defined lineages named using italic font and lineages lacking an isolated representative named in regular font and highlighted with red dots.
-Bootstrap support values are indicated by circles on nodes - black for support of 85% and above, grey for support from 50% to 84%.
-The full SSU rRNA gene tree is available in newick format as Supplementary Dataset 4.
-(PDF 431 kb)

-Supplementary Table 1
-Accession numbers for all genomes included in this study.
-Genomes were mined for bacterial-type (P-type) ribosomal proteins L2, L3, L4, L5, L6, L14, L15, L16, L18, L22, L24, S3, S8, S10, S17, and S19 (all single-copy genes), and one representative SSU rRNA gene.
-(TXT 327 kb)

-Supplementary Dataset 1
-Concatenated ribosomal protein alignment used for inferring tree in main text Figures 1 and 2, as well as Supplementary Figure 1, in fasta format.
-(TXT 8103 kb)

-Supplementary Dataset 2
-Maximum likelihood tree based on concatenated ribosomal protein alignment (Supplementary Dataset 1), basis for main text Figures 1 and 2, and Supplementary Figure 1, in newick format.
-(TXT 367 kb)

-Supplementary Dataset 3
-SSU rRNA alignment used for inferring tree in Supplementary Figure 2, in fasta format.
-(TXT 3751 kb)

-Supplementary Dataset 4
-Maximum likelihood tree based on SSU rRNA alignment (Supplementary Dataset 3), basis for Supplementary Figure 2, in newick format.
-(TXT 285 kb)

 ----------